On Payment Channels in Asynchronous Money Transfer Systems: Unidirectional payment channel

-\textbf{Open.} The open procedure of a channel $(a,b)$ (\Cref{alg:uniPaymentChannelImplementation:openCall}) requires $p_1 = \textit{owner}(a)$ to make an initial deposit by invoking the transfer method of $A$ from account $a$ to a multisignature account $ab$ (\Cref{alg:uniPaymentChannelImplementation:openCallATransfer}).
+We explain below the implementation details of the algorithm for each of the operations: \begin{itemize} \item Open.
+The open procedure of a channel $(a,b)$ (\Cref{alg:uniPaymentChannelImplementation:openCall}) requires $p_1 = \textit{owner}(a)$ to make an initial deposit by invoking the transfer method of $A$ from account $a$ to a multisignature account $ab$ (\Cref{alg:uniPaymentChannelImplementation:openCallATransfer}).
 After the transfer is completed, $p_1$ creates a transaction $tx$ that transfers the deposit back to its account and $0$ to $p_2 = \textit{owner}(b)$ and sends it to $p_2$ (\Cref{alg:uniPaymentChannelImplementation:sendOpenTX}).
-Note that at this stage, process $p_1$ cannot invoke $A$ with $tx$ since it requires a multisignature, but when $p_2$ receives it, it has the ability to add its signature as well and then invoke $A$ with the $tx$.
+Note that at this stage, process $p_1$ cannot invoke $A$ with $tx$ since it requires a multisignature, but when $p_2$ receives it, it can add its signature as well and then invoke $A$ with the $tx$.

-When $p_2$ receives $tx$ this transaction message it also waits for the balance in account $ab$ to reflect the deposit (\Cref{alg:uniPaymentChannelImplementation:receiveOpenMsg}) to ensure the money was deposited in account $ab$ using the asset transfer system, after which it considers the account as open.
+When $p_2$ receives $tx$, this transaction message it also waits for the balance in account $ab$ to reflect the deposit (\Cref{alg:uniPaymentChannelImplementation:receiveOpenMsg}) to ensure the money was deposited in account $ab$ using the asset transfer system, after which it considers the account as open.

-\textbf{Transfer.} When $p_1$ wants to transfer money in an open channel $(a,b)$ (\Cref{alg:uniPaymentChannelImplementation:transferCall}) it creates a transaction $tx$ which is an $A.\textit{transfer}$ invocation transferring money from the multisignature account $ab$ to accounts $a$ and $b$ with the last balance of the channel after the payment.
+\item Transfer.
+When $p_1$ wants to transfer money in an open channel $(a,b)$ (\Cref{alg:uniPaymentChannelImplementation:transferCall}) it creates a transaction $tx$ which is an $A.\textit{transfer}$ invocation transferring money from the multisignature account $ab$ to accounts $a$ and $b$ with the last balance of the channel after the payment.
 E.g., if the balance of the channel is $(10,1)$, and $p_1$ wants to make a payment of $1$ on the channel, it creates transaction $tx$ required to invoke $A.\textit{transfer}(ab,[(a,9),(b,2)])$, which transfers $9$ money units to $p_1$ and $2$ to $p_2$.
-Then, $p_1$ adds its signature to $tx$ (\Cref{alg:uniPaymentChannelImplementation:addSignatureToTransfer}), and sends it to $p_2$ which stores it.
+Then $p_1$ adds its signature to $tx$ (\Cref{alg:uniPaymentChannelImplementation:addSignatureToTransfer}), and sends it to $p_2$, which stores it.
 Note that $p_1$ cannot invoke $A$ with $tx$ since it is still missing $p_2$'s signature.
-Thus, making a payment on the channel simply requires one message from the source user to the target user containing $tx$, and multiple payments can be done on the channel without invoking $A$'s transfer call.
+Thus, making a payment on the channel simply requires one message from the source user to the target user containing $tx$, and multiple payments can be made on the channel without invoking $A$'s transfer call.